Peer Influence on West Point Cadets' Civil War Allegiances: The Data

 \subsection{The Cadets}

-We focus on cadets who graduated from West Point Military Academy between 1820 and 1860.
-We manually collected information from the comprehensive \textit{Biographical Register of the Officers and Graduates of the United States Military Academy} \citep{cullum1891biographical}.
+We focus on cadets who graduated from West Point Military Academy between 1820 and 1860.\footnote{We begin in 1820 because we observe that some cadets back to this date participated in the Civil War.
+We also report additional results that restrict the sample to later cohorts only.} We manually collected information from the comprehensive \textit{Biographical Register of the Officers and Graduates of the United States Military Academy} \citep{cullum1891biographical}.
 The records provide details such as the year of graduation, birth year, home state and appointment state,\footnote{Home state and appointment state usually overlap.
 We use home state in our main analysis and present additional robustness checks using appointment state to define peers in the Supplemental Appendix.} and academic rank.
 To ensure comparability of academic performance, we classify cadets into percentiles based on their graduation ranking.
 The top 10\% were assigned a score of 100, the bottom 10\% a score of 10, and so on.
 Additionally, the records include information on wars and battles one participated in and their military ranks, which we use to determine if one joined the Union or Confederate forces during the Civil War.
 We present examples of these records and our coding procedure in Supplemental Appendix \ref{A_data}.

 Since the Biographical Register lacks some information about eventual military ranks and death for some cadets who joined the Confederacy, we supplement our data with sources including \textit{Rebels from West Point} \citep{patterson2002rebels}, \textit{Southern Historical Society Papers} \citep{herndon1876southern}, and \textit{Confederate Military History} \citep{evans1899confederate}.
 We also account for cadets who did not graduate from West Point during 1820-1860, using the \textit{Register of Graduates and Former Cadets} \citep{thayer1964register}.
 Additionally, we cross-reference our data with Wikipedia and epitaph data \citep{findagrave} whenever information about a cadet is accessible.